debops/debops/docs/ansible/roles/apt/defaults-detailed.rst

 Each entry is a YAML dictionary with parameters that correspond to the ``apt_key`` module parameters:

+``apt_key``
+  Optional, boolean.
+If ``False`` (default), the role will manage the keyring files themselves, if ``True``, the role will use the deprecated ``ansible.builtin.apt_key`` module to manage the GPG key.

 ``data``
   Optional.
-GPG key contents provided directly.
+YAML text block with GPG key contents provided directly or via a ``lookup("file")`` lookup.

 ``file``
   Optional.
 Path to the GPG key file on the remote host.
+Not used in the direct mode.

 ``id``
   Optional.
 GPG key identifier.
+Not used in the direct mode.

 ``url``
   Optional.
 The URL of the GPG key to download and install on the host.

 ``keyring``
   Optional.
 Path to the keyring file in :file:`/etc/apt/trusted.gpg.d/` directory.
+In the direct mode, path to the file with the GPG key stored in the :file:`/etc/apt/keyrings/` directory.

+  If not specified, the role will try to use the basename of the URL which usually is a filename, but not in all cases.
+Use caution.

 ``keyserver``
   Optional.
 IP address or FQDN of the GPG keyserver to download the keys from.
+  Not used in the direct mode.

 ``state``
   Optional.
 Either ``present`` for the key to be present (default), or